vanmitG/cds-final-react-shop/README.md

 - [x] User can browse the application using navigation bar.
 - [x] If page not found, user will be redirect to a 404 page.
-- [x] If page is unfinish, user will be redirect to comming soon page
+- [x] If page is unfinished, user will be redirected to a comming soon page
-- [x] The following pages is included:
+- [x] The following pages is included with static content:
   - [x] Home (landing page)
   - [x] About, contact, faq, term and conditon.
+  - [x] Product list (shops), single product.
+  - [x] Carts, checkout, wish list.
+  - [x] Register, login, my account, forgot password
+  - [x] Blogs, single blog.

 ### The following _features_ are **to be implemented** :